eli-guess/Neutrino-Oscillation/README.md

 Try it out: https://neutrino-osc.streamlit.app/

 The **Neutrino Oscillation Simulator** is a web-based application built using Python and Streamlit to visualize the phenomenon of neutrino oscillations.
-Neutrino oscillation is a quantum mechanical process in which neutrinos change their flavor (e.g., from electron neutrino \( \nu_e \) to muon neutrino \( \nu_\mu \)) as they travel.
+Neutrino oscillation is a quantum mechanical process in which neutrinos change their flavor (e.g., from electron neutrino to muon neutrino as they travel.
 This simulator uses a simplified two-flavor model to demonstrate the relationship between key parameters, such as energy, distance, and oscillation probability.

 ---